 Data deletion: the Qim info Data & Innovation department guides you towards nFADP compliance

-Are you a bank, insurance company or a business exposed to data compliance obligations?
-Qim info’s Data & Innovation department can help you set up reliable processes for the deletion, governance and documentation of personal data.
-With offices in Geneva, Lausanne, Zurich, Basel and Annecy, our ESN draws on local expertise to bring your organisation into line with the requirements of the nFADP, while ensuring the control and security of your sensitive data flows.
-As a true IT partner, our team mobilises its know-how to build sustainable compliance.
+Are you a bank, insurance company, or business subject to data compliance obligations?
+Qim info’s Data & Innovation department supports you in implementing reliable processes for the deletion, governance, and documentation of personal data.
+With offices in Geneva, Lausanne, Zurich, Basel, and Annecy, our IT services company leverages local expertise to align your organisation with the requirements of the revised Swiss Data Protection Act (nLPD), while ensuring control and security over your sensitive data flows.
+As a true IT partner, our team applies its know-how to build lasting compliance.